aarpon/hrm_docs/docs/admin/prerequisites.rst

 Some additional information:

-    * `This <http://www.cyberciti.biz/faq/howto-add-postgresql-user-account/>`_ is a good tutorial on how to create a user for the PostgreSQL database to use with the HRM.
+    * `This <https://help.ubuntu.com/community/PostgreSQL/>`_ is a good tutorial from the Ubuntu Community on how to set up PostgreSQL to use with the HRM.
-    * To grant local access for users see `this page <http://www.svi.nl/PostgreSQLlocalAccess>`_.

 (Optional) LDAP support
 =======================